 According to the Frost & Sullivan Report, from 2009 to 2014, in terms of production volume, the global intimate wear manufacturing market grew from 13.2 billion units to 17.4 billion units, representing a CAGR of 5.7% during the period.
 The global intimate wear manufacturing market, in terms of production volume, is expected to grow at a CAGR of 6.6% over the next five years.
 According to the same report, the global production volume of bras increased from approximately 3.6 billion units in 2009 to approximately 4.9 billion units in 2014, representing a CAGR of 6.4% from 2009 to 2014.
 The global production volume of bras is expected to reach approximately 6.9 billion units, representing a CAGR of 7.1% from 2014 to 2019.

-In 2014, we were the industry's number one bra manufacturing company globally in terms of bra production volume with a market share of approximately 1.0%, according to the Frost & Sullivan Report.
-However, we operate in a highly competitive and fragmented industry.
-We compete with a broad range of intimate wear manufacturing companies globally.
-According to the Frost & Sullivan Report, the top four players in the global bra manufacturing industry accounted for only 3.5% market share in terms of production volume in 2014.
+In 2014, we were the largest bra manufacturing company globally in terms of bra production volume with a market share of approximately 1.0%, according to the Frost & Sullivan Report.